IBM/varnish-operator/docs/architecture.md

 ##### Prometheus metrics exporter

 The container also includes a [Prometheus metrics exporter](https://github.com/jonnenauha/prometheus_varnish_exporter) process for Varnish instances.
-The port it is listening on is configurable in the [VarnishService spec](varnish-service-configuration.md).
+The Service port it is listening on is configurable in the [VarnishService spec](varnish-service-configuration.md).